-“Unsubsidized” means interest is accruing continuously from the day the funds disburse.
+"Unsubsidized" means interest is accruing continuously from the day the funds disburse.
 You can choose to pay the interest while enrolled or defer it and add it to the principle of your loan, as long as you are attending at least half time.
 If you do not qualify for the subsidized limit, students may receive an unsubsidized loan to make up the difference.
-During the 2009-2010 academic year, this loan had a fixed 6.8% interest rate.
+During the 2013-2014 academic year, this loan had a fixed 5.41% interest rate.
 Fees of 0-3% are withheld from the borrowed amount by the lender or guaranty agency.
 However, the student must repay the full loan amount.
-Graduate students are eligible for a maximum of $12,000 unsubsidized loan funding, or $20,500 if the student is not eligible for subsidized funding.
+Graduate students are eligible for a maximum of $20,500 unsubsidized loan funding.

 Graduate PLUS Loan